jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 * **Morning Star.** Not to be confused with a ball and chain, a morningstar is a large mace studded with spikes or alternatively a large club with with nails or other sharpened protrusions projecting from it.
 It is a nasty weapon favored among brutes and bugbears.

-* **Nunchaku.** A light flail-like weapon optimized for martial arts and duel wielding.
+* **Nunchaku.** A light flail-like weapon optimized for martial arts and dual wielding.

 * **Pike.** A very long spear meant to be used with two-hands and in formation with other pikemen.
 Similar to pikes are other thrusting spear-like polearms including the partisan, ranseur, and spetum.